 If you want to use blockchains for (partially) offline internet access, that is also a thing; see Zeronet, which uses blockchains to implement a certain kind of sneakernet.

 Other interesting uses: augur, an online betting exchange.
 That feels more apposite, somehow.
+Or constructing direct farmer-to-latte-sipper gourmet ethical coffee markets.

 Or: distributed energy markets: